 Counter n2 (missed event detection): it increases by 1 when a ground-truth event occurs, but it doesn’t fall in the occurrence window of any predicted event whose possibility is higher than a predefined threshold.

-For direct prediction method, a measurement event could be predicted within an occurrence window starting from current time instance i.e. t0 and future time instance t1 with a probability as illustrated in Figure 5.3.1-1.
+For direct prediction method, a measurement event could be predicted within an occurrence window starting from current time instance, i.e. t0, and future time instance t1 with a probability as illustrated in Figure 5.3.1-1.

 Figure 5.3.1-2: occurrence window of direct prediction method